huggingface/huggingface.js/packages/tasks/src/tasks/image-to-image/about.md

 ### Style Transfer

-One of the most popular use cases of image-to-image is style transfer. with style transfer models:
+One of the most popular use cases of image-to-image is style transfer.
+With style transfer models:

 - a normal photo can be converted to a painting in the style of a famous painter.
 - new images can be generated using a text prompt, in the style of a reference input image.